iiiGerardoiii/Fixedstyle/README.md

 # Fixedstyle theme for Textual
 ![Screenshot](http://i.imgur.com/QMoncOL.png)

-## IMPORTANT:
+## Warning
-This theme was made for non-retina displays only, if you're using a retina display or any HiDPI display, this might not be the theme for you because Fixedsys upscaled 2x its size doesn't look good.
+This theme was made for non-retina displays.
+If you're using a retina display or any HiDPI display, this might not be the theme for you because Fixedsys upscaled 2x its size doesn't look good.
 But that's just my opinion you be the judge.

 ---

-## About
+## What is this?
+Fixedstyle is a theme for [Textual](https://www.codeux.com/textual/), an IRC client for OS X.

-I wanted a theme for Textual that could fill these requirements:
+I wanted a theme that met these requirements:
 * Look nice with FixedsysExcelsior (no font-smoothing, always 16px, etc)
 * Have a dark background (with a nice complementary nick color scheme surewhynot)
 * Have the same height from message to message (notices, general events, etc)